davenkin/andy-springboot4-template/ADRs/008_domain_event_publishing.md

 }
 ```

-The event infrastructure will take care of sending the raised event into Kafka.
+After the entity is saved into MongoDB, the event infrastructure will take care of sending the raised event into Kafka.

 #### Domain event publishing architecture